kuzzleio/koncorde/README.md

 ##### Returns

-An `array` of `filterId` corresponding to filters registered on an index-collection pair.
+An `array` of room unique identifiers corresponding to filters registered on the provided index-collection pair.

 ### `normalize(index, collection, filters)`